Environmental Management

 • Compliance

-• Support for environmental efforts of supplier
+• Support for environmental initiatives of suppliers

 • Appropriate information disclosure in accordance with GRI Standards